brian-cooney/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies & Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/nikhilvijayan/) | [Blog](https://medium.com/@nkhilv/) | [Portfolio](http://www.nikhilvijayan.com)

 I have wanted to become a developer for the past 7+ years, but couldn't pursue it due to recent changes in UK's immigration policy.
 I became a permanent UK resident last year(March 2018).
-I quit my job the day after that to focus all my time & energy on becoming a better software developer.
+I quit my job the day after, and have been focusing all my time & energy on becoming a better software developer.

 I have 8+ years of experience leading marketing and digital strategy for products worth well over £500k at a BI SME in London.
 I have also worked as senior account executive at a digital agency, managing clients like **London Luton Airport**, **Ideal Standard (Armitage Shanks)** and **Stowe School** as well as working with in-house developers to spec, estimate and deliver on projects.